lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 $$
 where some off-diagonal terms (e.g. $G_{XZ}$, $G_{YZ}$) may remain small if interactions are local, while others (like $G_{XY}$) are stronger — reflecting proximity in information space.

 The system is now discovering structured adjacency: some variables cluster into subsystems — regions of high mutual curvature — while others remain weakly linked.
-This defines a local information geometry, where coupling is not uniform but shaped by the system’s unfolding history.
+This defines a local information geometry, where coupling is not uniform but shaped by the system's unfolding history.

 This leads to several key features of emergent dynamics:
 - Decoupling across scale: tightly coupled variables (e.g. $X$ and $Y$) evolve together, forming a subsystem, while distant variables (e.g. $Z$) initially evolve more independently.
 This creates a natural separation of timescales.